GDSC-CPU/tf-workshop/slides/workshop-linear/multivariate-workshop.md

 pain.

-The link will be sent via chat, or just <twemoji-keyboard /> <twemoji-keyboard />
+The notebook's link will be sent via chat, or just <twemoji-keyboard /> <twemoji-keyboard />
 type it out:

 ## https://bit.ly/ece4241-ml-01